 You said that's handled.

-So you know, who do you look at that might be a problem?
+So, you know, who do you look at that might be a problem?

 I've not talked to Senator McCain or Collins on the budget.

-I think every year since he's been The Republican budget since he's been in the Senate.
+And look, I know Senator McCain has voted for the budget, I think, every year since he's been the Republican budget, since he's been in the Senate.

-So here, with the one in thirty years that will allow us to do pro-growth tax reform, I can't imagine why you wouldn't, especially this is probably the most important uh budget vote, and I voted on for the balanced, and this was even more important because of this Reagan-style reform.
+Here, with the one in 30 years that will allow us to do pro-growth tax reform, I can't imagine why you wouldn't, especially this is probably the most important budget vote.

-Um, if they're not going to get it done in the Senate, I mean, why are we even bothering at this point?
+If they're not going to get it done in the Senate, I mean, why are we even bothering at this point?

 Look, people around the country may have been divided about Obamacare.

-I I'm not, it's failing in Texas.
+It's failing in Texas.

-And I'm hopeful, whether you're a uh senator or a House member, you're getting an earful back home that people want you to deliver on our promises.
+And I'm hopeful, whether you're a senator or a House member, you're getting an earful back home that people want you to deliver on our promises.

-You know, sitting down, working on a unified tax reform plan with the House and Senate.
+And I think, too, the President has played a key role, you know, sitting down, working on a unified tax reform plan with the House and Senate.

 That took about two and a half years.

-We're trying to be we're very ambitious and aggressive.
+We're trying to be, we're very ambitious and aggressive.

 We want to get this done by the end of the year.